Albanians: Religion

 Christianity in Albania was under the jurisdiction of the Bishop of Rome until the 8th century.
 Then, dioceses in Albania were transferred to the patriarchate of Constantinople.
 In 1054 after the schism, the north became identified with the Roman Catholic Church.
 Since that time all churches north of the Shkumbin river were Catholic and under the jurisdiction of the Pope.
 Various reasons have been put forward for the spread of Catholicism among northern Albanians.
-Traditional affiliation with the Latin rite and Catholic missions in central Albania in the 12th century fortified the Catholic Church against Orthodoxy, while local leaders found an ally in Catholicism against Slavic Orthodox states.
+Traditional affiliation with the Latin Church and Catholic missions in central Albania in the 12th century fortified the Catholic Church against Orthodoxy, while local leaders found an ally in Catholicism against Slavic Orthodox states.